dmcg/daviddenton.github.io/_drafts/connectpattern.md

 ```

 ### Summary
 The Connect pattern combines simple abstractions to provide a model that allows us to break down the common problem of the monolithic outbound API adapter into easily digestable parts.
 Although initially designed around HTTP, it will fit any request/response protocol and can easily be adapted to different programming models including Result monads and Future types.
 This modularity provides a a mirror image of the composability that we expect when building inbound Serverside interfaces, and this further leads to a more testable and extensible codebase.
+Although with a small example such as this, there is the potential for the approach seeming like overkill, it is generally much harder to retrofit a compositional design than it is to promote it from the outset.

 Although not crucial to the implementation of the Connect pattern, more advanced programming languages with features such as extension functions (such as Kotlin) provide an ideal platform for implementations.
 In statically typed languages, sufficiently advanced Generic capabilities are the only required language feature.